-For all of the reasons above, AIPLA opposes inclusion of proposed Section 42.100(b) in the rules.
+For all of the reasons above, AIPLA opposes inclusion of proposed Section 42.200(b) in the rules.
 Instead, AIPLA recommends reliance on claim construction based on Federal case law.
 If there exists a District Court construction of a particular claim, the Board should use that construction.
 If not, the Board should consider the petitioner's suggested construction of the claim, in light of case law.
-If the Board disagrees with the construction and refile a new petition.
+If the Board disagrees with the construction, the petition can be denied, and the petitioner will have the opportunity to revise its construction and refile a new petition.
 This will allow the petitioner to pursue its case without imposing an insoluble time burden on the Board by requiring adversarial claim construction procedures.
-Regardless of one's view as to the proper standard for claim construction in IPR, it is preferable to have this matter settled by the Federal Circuit, with its broad view of the patent system as a whole, rather than by administrative agency rule.
+Regardless of one's view as to the proper standard for claim construction in PGR, it is preferable to have this matter settled by the Federal Circuit, with its broad view of the patent system as a whole, rather than by administrative agency rule.

-Proposed § 42.101 - Who may petition for an inter partes review.
+Proposed § 42.201 - Who may petition for a post-grant review.